-An education in occupational therapy is incomplete unless it is integrated with the liberal arts.
-The professional occupational therapist should have the ability to think logically and analytically, communicate clearly and effectively, be intellectually autonomous, understand the interrelationship of various branches of knowledge, and develop a set of personal values.
-Specifically, Puget Sound's educational goals are established to teach to:
+The professional occupational therapist should think logically and analytically, communicate clearly and effectively, be intellectually autonomous, understand the interrelationship of various branches of knowledge, and acquire a set of personal and professional values.
+The following are the program-specific educational goals:

 - Establish a therapeutic relationship and maintain rapport with clients.

 - Evaluate clients using interview, observation and testing.

 - Identify problems appropriate for occupational therapy intervention and plan treatment with an identified frame of reference.

 - Effectively and efficiently implement client intervention.

 - Consult and participate in health care planning.

 - Identify, implement, write and critique research relevant to occupational therapy theory and practice.